Subzy132/Engineering-130/README.md

 - Increase in productivity of employees
 - Lower cost of production

+### More about Scrum

+An Agile retrospective is a meeting that's held at the end of an iteration in Agile software development.
+During the retrospective, the team reflects on what happened in the iteration and identifies actions for improvement going forward.
+They will cover topics such as the individuals involved, interactions, processes and their definition of done

+What went well in the Sprint
+What could be improved
+What will we commit to improve in the next Sprint

+### How to conduct a retro

+- Don't make it personal, don't take it personally.
+- Listen with an open mind.
+- Everyone's experience is valid.
+- Set the time period you're discussing (last sprint, last quarter, entire project, etc.)
+- Focus on improvement, rather than placing blame.

+At the end of the day youre working as one team so you shouldn’t blame but you should rather focus on improvements.

+### DOD and DOR

+Definition of Ready is a different concept.
+It is a set of agreements that tells you when something is ready to begin.
+More correctly, “if something is good to begin”.
+E.g., when a user story is ready to be taken into a sprint, or when all the conditions are right for a team to begin a sprint.

+Defining the definition of done.
+The Definition of Done is an agreed-upon set of items that must be completed before a project or user story can be considered complete.
+It is applied consistently and serves as an official gate separating things from being “in progress” to “done.

+the definition of ready covers the requirements coming into the sprint the definition of done covers the product coming out of the sprint

 ### Devops Lifecycle

 <img width="717" alt="image" src="https://user-images.githubusercontent.com/115165978/194596031-fbb6f940-b012-4563-b94a-204154b4af4c.png">

 Here is the Devops lifecycle.
 They are continously carrying out specific task in order to make a project the best it could possibly be.

 ### How to install Python and Pycharm for MAC